MLJ Trust Logo Image

 Scripture

-4Ah sinful nation, a people laden with iniquity, a seed of evildoers, children that are corrupters: they have forsaken the LORD, they have provoked the Holy One of Israel unto anger, they are gone away backward.
+Ah, sinful nation, a people laden with iniquity, offspring of evildoers, children who deal corruptly!
+They have forsaken the LORD, they have despised the Holy One of Israel, they are utterly estranged.
+(ESV)

 Sermon Description